-This research work was geared towards establishing the effect of public debt on economic growth in Kenya.
-It narrowed down into investigating the effect of domestic debt and external debt on economic growth in Kenya.
-The first objective of this research work was to examine how the internal debt affects Kenya's economic growth.
-The results indicate that the internal debt negatively affect the economic advancement in Kenya.
+This research work was geared toward establishing the effect of public debt on economic growth in Kenya.
+It narrowed down to investigating the effect of domestic debt and external debt on economic growth in Kenya.
+The first objective of this research work was to examine how internal debt affects Kenya's economic growth.
+The results indicate that internal debt negatively affects economic advancement in Kenya.
 More so, the negative effects are insignificant.
-The second objective was to assess how the externa debt affects Kenya's economic growth.
-The results show that borrowings from abroad have insignificant positive effect on Kenyan economic growth.
-The study concludes that the internal public debt influences economic growth negatively in Kenya.
-On the other hand, External public debt has insignificant positive effect on economic growth in Kenya.
+The second objective was to assess how external debt affects Kenya's economic growth.
+The results show that borrowings from abroad have an insignificant positive effect on Kenyan economic growth negatively in Kenya.
+On the other hand, External public debt has an insignificant positive effect on economic growth in Kenya.